stat6250-s17/course-questions-wiki/week-05/README.md

 [Recipes TBA]
 [optional: adv_recipe_for_creating_analytic_datasets (from week 5 Overview)]
-- Question (hhu9−stat6250): Why we can not use "where" and "group by" together??
+- Question (hhu9−stat6250): Why we can not use "where" and "group by" together???